GonzalezRvirus/RubenGonzalez.github.io/_pages/about.md

   </p>

   <p>
     Currently, I am a Pasteur-Roux-Cantarini Postdoctoral Fellow at the <a href="http://salehlab.eu">Carla Saleh Laboratory</a> (Institut Pasteur, France).
-Here I am a happy researcher studying viral infections in the fly <em>Drosophila melanogaster</em>
+Here I am a happy researcher studying viral infections in the fly <em>Drosophila melanogaster</em>.

-[Image of Drosophila melanogaster]
-.
 My research here focuses in the aging induced by viruses, the impact of the microbiome on infections, and the evolution of RNA viruses.
   </p>
 </div>